nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 application module and function.

-If `luaOTA` does establish a connection to IP address:port of the provisioning service, it, then issues a "getupdate" request using its CPU ID and a configuration parameter block as context.
+If `luaOTA` does establish a connection to IP address:port of the provisioning service, it then issues a "getupdate" request using its CPU ID and a configuration parameter block as context.
 This update dialogue uses a simple JSON protocol(described below) that enables the provision server either to respond with a "no update", or to start a dialogue to reprovision the ESP8266's SPIFFS.